Creating an Assessments Integration

 POST /assessment.update

-Ashby implements /assessment.update, which is called after an assessment has been started by call to /assessment.start on the partner. /assessment.update is called to update Ashby about progress, or any other new detail, about a started assessment.
+Ashby implements /assessment.update, which is called after an assessment has been started by a call to /assessment.start on the partner. /assessment.update is called to update Ashby about progress, or any other new detail, about a started assessment.

 About the /assessment.update Payload